JIHOO97/Image-Classification-Competition/README.md

 **model used:** resnet152
   1. Remove the last fully connected layer from the pretrained resnet152 model
   2. Add three different fully connected layers to the last layer of the model and apply them to age, mask, and gender respectively
-  3. Generate the result by summing the results from three different fully connected layers
+  3. Generate the final result by summing the results from the three different fully connected layers

 ## Create a single model for all age, mask, and gender
-파일: one_model.ipynb
+**File name:** one_model.ipynb

-다음과 같이 wandb를 설정해주세요.
+Initialize wandb as the following.
 ```
 wandb.init(project='your-project-name', entity='your-entity-name',config = {
     'learning_rate':0.001,